Ashishsharma-12/Cache-Augmented-Generation/README.md

 ## Acknowledgments

 - [Ollama](https://ollama.ai/) for providing easy access to local LLMs
 - [Streamlit](https://streamlit.io/) for the interactive UI framework
+- The original CAG research paper for the conceptual framework